If your family dentist has referred you to a periodontist for specialized treatment, now may be the time to invest in your oral health.

 The costs without insurance are much higher for the more invasive surgical treatments for periodontitis, the more advanced form of gum disease.

-Dental grants for low-income adults might help defray some of the cost of these more expensive procedures.
+Dental loans for low-income adults might help defray some of the cost of these more expensive procedures.
 You do not want to lose teeth by allowing periodontitis to progress further.

 Flap Surgery